RenatoGith/TwitterBot/README.md

 	It uses the Twitter API client Twit (https://github.com/ttezel/twit).

 	To use this bot, you have to create a Twitter App (https://apps.twitter.com/) with a twitter account (create a new one is a good idea)
-	You have to fill the CON_KEY, CONS_SEC, ACC_TOK, ACC_TOK_SEC respectively with the Consumer Key, Consumer Secret, Access Token and Access Token Secret of your App.
+	You have to create a config.json file from config.json.template (in /config) : you have to fill the CON_KEY, CONS_SEC, ACC_TOK, ACC_TOK_SEC respectively with the Consumer Key, Consumer Secret, Access Token and Access Token Secret of your App.

 	So, you can specify two filters for the research of tweets :